 Geiger Counter does not have a formal benchmark and is not managed with the aim of providing outperformance relative to an index.
 Instead, the portfolio is managed to make money for investors, with the managers selecting the securities that they believe will provide the best returns, relative to their risk, over the longer term.
 Although the managers consider uranium to benefit from long-term structural growth drivers, the portfolio is focused on securities that the manager has identified as being undervalued by the market.
 The expectation is that such securities will benefit from a re-rating over time, and therefore provide the scope for a capital appreciation beyond what the market expects.
 Geiger Counter has a global remit but its portfolio tends to be biased towards North American and Australian-listed equities.

-The fund’s website can be found here, and also we have written a note which seeks to explain the workings of the fund –
+The fund’s website can be found here, and also we have written some notes which seek to explain the workings of the fund –